Iraneus/betamedneed/how.md

 What you need is provided as demanded.

+All orders are fulfilled by Medneed partners.

-You can check the <a href="/services/payments" >Payments</a> page for some payment options.
+You can check the <a href="/services/payments">Payments</a> page for some payment options.